U.S. Airlines Have Begun Banning Emotional Support Animals

 Under the new rules, ESAs are no longer considered service animals, meaning airlines can require that they fly as regular pet dogs and cats instead of letting them occupy space in the passenger cabin.

-So far, at least six U.S. airlines have banned ESAs from their flights beginning Monday (Jan.
-11): Alaska Airlines, American Airlines, Delta Airlines, Frontier Airlines, JetBlue, and United Airlines.
+So far, at least seven U.S. airlines have banned ESAs from their flights, some beginning as early as Jan.
+11: Alaska Airlines, American Airlines, Delta Airlines, Frontier Airlines, JetBlue, Southwest Airlines, and United Airlines.
 Airline personnel, some of whom have been injured by ESAs, have long asked for the prohibition.
 So have disability and veterans groups, who've argued that ESAs have made it harder for legitimate service dogs to do their jobs.

 Opposed to trained service dogs who help disabled people perform tasks, ESAs provide comfort to people diagnosed with physiological disorders, according to the American Veterinary Medical Association.